avengerpenguin/avengerpenguin.com/Garden/Platform Pitfalls and Myths.md

 ## 3. Platforms help you beat Conway's Law

-Platforms cannot reduce organisational friction.
+Conway's Law states that "Organizations, who design systems, are constrained to produce designs which are copies of the communication structures of these organizations."

+Common outcomes of this include systems not being joined up if there is too much communication friction.

+A temptation here is to build a platform that encourages everyone to collaborate, but organisational friction should be fixed by team structures and topologies.
+A platform cannot magically fix organisational friction (and again, the temptation is to mandate adoption when existing friction prevents it happening naturally).

-## Platforms are monoliths
+## 4. Platforms are monoliths

-Platforms are set of loosely coupled capabilities

-Arranged to make a meaningful experience
+Another temptation is to build platforms as a singular monolith with a highly-abstract API and a single use case.

+In reality, successful platforms are a set of loosely coupled capabilities where teams can perhaps adopt it partially where they have solutions for some functionality already.
+Or theyy may wish to orchestrate the capabilities in newer ways.

+The capabilities should be arrange to create a meaningful experience, built around use cases as they emerge.